haonguyen3817884/technicalAssignment/my-app/README.md

 ---

+Redis is a popular in-memory data structure store that is widely used in many applications, either as cache, complex data structure, or store application data itself.

 In this assignment, your task is to build a simple, stripped-down version of Redis named Ledis (for light-weight Redis).
 Your Ledis app can run entirely on a single web page, meaning you do not need a webserver/backend.

 You need to implement these functionalities: